San-Huang/Aha-AI-Exam-Front-End/README.md

 ## Feedbacks of the Exam
 1. The Avatar link in Api no longer loads the image.
 2. Avatar spelling error in Api, it spells Avater.
-3. On the Results page of Exam 2 in Figam, the third line of the resulting run is spaced differently than the other lines.
+3. On the Results page of Exam 2 in Figam, the third line of the resulting is spaced differently than the other lines.